bonomali/holberton-system_engineering-devops/README.md

 Learn how to access more information regarding commands

-Learn how to write a script
+Learn how to write a script.